tomive01888/SocialVerse/README.md

 - **Secure Authentication:** Full user registration and login flow with JWT persistence in `localStorage`.
 - **Dynamic Post Feed:** A paginated, masonry-style homepage that displays posts from the community.
-- **Powerful Controls:** A sticky sidebar on the homepage allows users to:
+- **Contextual Side Panel:** A sticky sidebar on the homepage that provides relevant actions and information:
-  - **Live Search:** A debounced, real-time search for both users and posts with an interactive dropdown.
-  - **Sort:** Change the order of posts.
+  - **Create Post:** A quick-access button that opens a fully featured, accessible modal for content creation.
+  - **Authors on Page:** A context-aware list of the unique authors currently visible on the feed, allowing for easy discovery.
-  - **Paginate:** Control the number of posts per page.
+  - **Sort & Filter:** Controls to change the order and number of posts per page.
-- **Rich User Profiles:** Dynamic profile pages displaying user information, banner, avatar, and a feed of their posts.
+- **Rich User Profiles:** Dynamic profile pages displaying user information, banner, avatar, stats, and a feed of their posts.
 - **Social Interaction:**
   - **Optimistic UI for Reactions:** Instantly react to posts with a variety of emojis.
 The UI updates immediately, providing a snappy, responsive feel.
   - **Nested Comments:** A full-featured, YouTube-style comment system that correctly sorts a flat API response into a nested tree of parents and replies.
 - **Full Content Ownership:**
-  - **Create Posts:** A "Create Post" button opens a fully accessible, focus-trapped modal with a form for creating new content.
-  - **Edit & Delete Posts:** Post owners have access to "Edit" and "Delete" actions on their profile and single post pages, protected by on-brand confirmation dialogs.
+  - **Edit & Delete Posts:** Post owners have access to "Edit" and "Delete" actions, protected by on-brand confirmation dialogs.
   - **Follow/Unfollow System:** Users can follow and unfollow other profiles.
 - **Polished User Experience:**
   - **Animated "Aurora" Background:** A generative, animated gradient background that provides a unique and modern aesthetic.
-  - **Glassmorphism UI:** Semi-transparent, blurred UI elements create a sense of depth and context.
+  - **Crystallize Effect:** Post cards feature a unique, generative "shattered glass" background, ensuring no two cards look alike.
   - **Skippable Login Intro:** A custom, animated intro sequence plays on a fresh login, which can be disabled by the user.
   - **Error Boundary:** The application is wrapped in an Error Boundary to prevent component-level crashes from breaking the entire page.